 Fr.
 David is originally from Connecticut.
 He studied Molecular Biology before entering the Dominican Province of Saint Joseph in 1991.
 After studying Theology and Medical Ethics at the Dominican House of Sudies in Washington, DC, he was ordained to the priesthood in 1998.
 For many years, Fr.
 David served as a missionary in the Province of Saint Joseph’s Vicariate of Eastern Africa.
 After returning to the United States, he was assigned to the Priory of Saint Catherine of Siena as a chaplain with Dominican Healthcare Ministry.

 Fr.
 James Ritch

 Fr.
-James was raised in Mahopac, NY.
-He received a bachelor of science in biology at Providence College and subsequently researched Huntington disease for two years at the Massachusetts General Hospital in Boston.
-He matriculated to the University of Massachusetts in Worcester, earning a Masters in neuroscience.
+James was raised in Mahopac, New York.
+He received a Bachelor of Science in Biology at Providence College and subsequently researched Huntington disease for two years at the Massachusetts General Hospital in Boston.
+He matriculated to the University of Massachusetts in Worcester, earning a Masters in Neuroscience.
 Prior to entering the Order of Preachers, he performed cancer research as a staff member of the Biology Department at Providence College.
 Fr.
 James was ordained a priest in 2022, and joined Dominican Healthcare Ministry immediately after ordination.

 Fr.
 Athanasius Murphy

 Fr.
 Martin is a native New Yorker from Brooklyn.
 He earned his Doctorate in Theology with a focus on Liturgy.
 Since his ordination to the priesthood in 1978, he worked in parish ministry, as an instructor at Dominican University College in Ottawa, and with the Dominican Healthcare Ministry.
 He returned to the Priory of Saint Catherine of Siena from Canada to serve with us as a hospital chaplain in 2024.